CEA-MetroCarac/pystack3d/doc/getting_started.rst

 **Specific** outputs are related to each process steps.
 They are described in each of the process steps sections hereafter (if existing).

-**Standard** outputs consist in the statistics (min, max, mean) values evolution along the stack axis (z-axis, by convention) **before** and **after** the process step execution, considering for these last ones ('after') the statistics without and with a data reformatting compatible with the input data format.
-Indeed, some process steps may modify the data type (typically from integer to float) or generate data outside the range of authorized data values. *(This could happen for instance in the **bkg_removal** process step when subtracting the background that could generate negative or positive overflowed values)*.
+**Standard** outputs consist in the statistics (min, max, mean) values evolution along the stack axis (z-axis, by convention) **before** and **after** the process step execution, considering for the 'after' values, the statistics without and with data reformatting compatible with the input data format.
+Indeed, some process steps may modify the data type (typically from integer to float) or generate data outside the range of authorized data values. *(This could happen for instance in the* **bkg_removal** *process step when subtracting the background that could generate negative or positive overflowed values)*.

 .. figure:: _static/stats_bkg_removal.png